vitorbrambilla/pcRam-usage-nodejs/README.md

-An app that shows de pc ram usage.
+An app that shows the pc ram usage.